 We take your preferences seriously

-You'll have a variety of choices to help you give birth with little or no pain medication.
-Techniques include hydrotherapy, water birth, birthing balls and stools, massage, walking, breathing and more.
+You'll have a variety of choices to help you give birth with the level of pain relief that you prefer.

 More options than any other area hospital

-OHSU offers more epidural (spinal area) options than any other area hospital including:
+OHSU offers more options for labor pain relief than any other area hospital including:

-- We offer nitrous oxide (laughing gas) for anxiety and pain management.
+- Nitrous oxide (laughing gas) for anxiety and pain management.
 Your provider will talk to you about nitrous oxide and what you can expect.
 A nurse will bring equipment into the room, provide additional instructions and monitor your use.